Oven Baked Beef Short Ribs Recipe

 How to Make Oven Baked Beef Short Ribs

-Beef short ribs are a meaty and flavorful cut of beef that come from the lower section of the rib cage (the chuck section), near the breastbone.
+Beef short ribs are a meaty and flavorful cut of beef that comes from the lower section of the rib cage (the chuck section), near the breastbone.
 They are called “short” ribs simply because they are cut shorter than traditional rib sections.
-There are two styles of cutting beef short ribs: English-cut or Flanken-style.
-With English-cut, the ribs are cut between the bones, resulting in thick, meaty chunks with a single bone running through each piece.
-With Flanken-style, the ribs are cut across the bones into thin strips, so each piece contains a few small cross-sections of bone.
+There are two styles of cutting beef short ribs: English cut or Flanken style.
+With English cut, the ribs are cut between the bones, resulting in thick, meaty chunks with a single bone running through each piece.
+With Flanken style, the ribs are cut across the bones into thin strips, so each piece contains a few small cross sections of bone.

-The key to great-tasting oven-baked beef short ribs is all about cooking your ribs low and slow, having flavorful seasoning, and keeping the meat moist and tender.
+The key to great tasting oven baked beef short ribs is all about cooking your ribs low and slow, having flavorful seasonings, and keeping the meat moist and tender.
 Start by applying a flavorful dry rub.
 Place the ribs in a baking dish on a wire rack then allow them to cook.
 For a sticky finish, uncover the ribs near the end, brush on your favorite sauce, and broil for a few minutes.
-Let the ribs rest before serving for the best flavor.
+Let the ribs rest before serving for the best results.

 Ingredients

-- Beef short ribs serves as the meaty base that becomes tender and flavorful when slow-cooked.
+- Beef short ribs serve as the meaty base that becomes tender and flavorful when slow-cooked.

 - Barbecue sauce adds a sweet, tangy finish that caramelizes beautifully under the broiler.